 - Names of committee members

-If you have a rough idea about your conference schedule, or if you have plans for invited speakers, it would be well worth mentioning these as any kind of special events (even social events), or guest lectures, could help attract potential authors and delegates.
+If you have a rough idea about your conference schedule, or if you have plans for invited speakers, it would be well worth mentioning these, as any kind of special events (even social events), or guest lectures, could help attract potential authors and delegates.
+It’s also worth clarifying the timezone in which the conference will be running.

 If your conference is partnered with an academic journal, or sponsored by an affiliate, these are all things that you may want to include in the call for papers.

-Your call for papers should include any relevant guidelines and information:
+Your call for papers should include any relevant guidelines and information.
+Here are some things delegates should know before they submit:

 - Deadline for submissions